brendanmetzger/idyll/README.md

 The model, like all models, turns raw data into a useful thing.
 Each particular model will fixate on a protected property called the `$context`.
 In my version of data persistence, the context is always a `DOMElement`, and I have set things up accordingly (the framework could be rewritten to the particulars of a relational or object database, but according to application principles, I would revise core components to facilitate that).

+#### The Agent Interface
+Agents are models that can perform actions that are either private or exclusive—i.e., the ability to save or view certain records.
+The most important facility that it must implement is a `sign` method, which will receive and return a token.
+The program author can retrieve model data to determine if and how the token is to be signed.
+A sample workflow might be a class of person that holds all people who can login.
+A class of admin can extend the person class, the only difference being the `sign` method implemented.
+The controller can then accept the appropriate model in protected methods, and the inheritance chain can determine levels of access—`Admin` can of course go anywhere and do anything `Person` can go.

 ---

 ## The IO File Components